AhmetZamanis/KaggleStoreSales/ReportPart1.md

 The data is split into several .csv files. **train.csv** and **test.csv** are the main datasets, consisting of daily sales data.
-The training data ranges from 01-01-2013 to 15-08-2017, and the testing data consists of the following 15 days in August 2017.
+The training data ranges from 01-01-2013 to 15-08-2017, and the testing data consists of the following 16 days until the end of August 2017.
 We won’t do a competition submission in part 1, so we won’t work on the testing data.

 <details>
 <summary>Show code</summary>